ThimLohse/kattis-automated-submit-wrapper/README.md

 ```
 If the folder "project_files" exists, then copy the project files your wan't to upload into the folder.
 Else create a new folder specifically named "/project_files" and copy the files you want to upload into it.
+NOTE: all files in the "project_files"-folder will be included in your submission, so make sure that all required files are there and that reduntant files are not there.
 Open up a terminal in the root directory and run "python3 auto_submit.py" and you will be asked the following questions.
 ```
 1. Enter number of iterations for submission (An integer, Default: 10):